 There is a network of water channels that run throughout the village.
 The villagers divert the water to whichever farm needs the irrigation, through the use of systematically placed water locks.
 The water channels run alongside the footpaths, and the sound of flowing water provides a relaxing soundtrack to our jaunts.

-In short time, we’ve become a familiar face in town, and we began to recognize faces: the lady who owns the corner store, our neighbors, the guy with whom Trin drank chicha at the corner store.
+In a short time, we’ve become familiar faces in town, and we began to recognize faces: the lady who owns the corner store, our neighbors, and the guy with whom Trin drank chicha at the corner store.

 One night, we experienced a home invasion.
 A loud thud and the sound of footsteps outside our room awoke us.